5 Basic Decorating Rules According To Interior Designers

 Once you have your room drawn out and have your pieces of furniture, you can move them around on your graph paper until you come up with a furniture arrangement that you like.

-2. Measure the furniture pieces that will be in the room and use painter’s tape on the floor to represent each piece.
-This is a little more labor intensive, but I think it gives a better feel for how the pieces will work in a room.
+METHOD 2: Measure the furniture pieces that will be in the room and use painter’s tape on the floor to represent each piece.
+This is a little more labor intensive, but it gives a better feel for how the pieces will work in a room.

 This method worked especially well for us when we completely gutted and remodeled our kitchen.